MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

 Data processing
 	- Numpy
-		- For working with arrays and similar data structures
+		- For working with arrays and similar data structures.
 	- Pandas
+		- Particularly for dataframes
-		- Dataframes - reading and writing tab
+		- Used for reading or writing a tabular source like a CSV.
+		- Used performing tasks file sorting, filtering or searching a table or a vector.
+Doing
 		- Based on R's dataframes.
 		- Built on Numpy
 - Machine Learning topic: